Felice63/GITHUB-Basics/README.md

 # Github basics

-- See this URL for using GitHub:
+- See this URL for step-by-step instructions for using the Command Line to clone your GithHub repository:
   [https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/)
-- It's best to clone the repository into the location where the repositry should live using the command line.
+- If the repository already exists in your GitHub account, you can clone (copy) the repository to your local computer using the command line.
-- You will need the URL of the repository from Github, so open your GitHub account and go to the "Clone" area.
-That is where the URL for the repository is found.
+- For that you will need the URL of the repository in your Github account, so open your GitHub account and go to your repository.
-- See the link to the URL above for step-by-step instructions for using the Command Line to clone your GithHub repository.
+- The repository window shows a list of the files and folders, and there is a green "Code" button to the right.
+Clicking on that button reveals a list of options to copy or clone the files to your computer.
+Note that the URL for the repository is found here as well.

 ### Clone your repository to your local machine

-- To clone your repository from GitHub to your local computer, go to your repository page on GitHub and click the green button labeled Clone or download.
-In the “Clone with HTTPs” section, copy the URL for your repository.
+- To clone your repository from GitHub to your local computer, go to your repository page on GitHub and click the green "Code" button and Clone or download a zipped archive of your repository.
+The “HTTPs” section displays the URL for your repository.
+You can copy this URL and then use the terminal (or command line) to sync any changes you make on the files of the cloned repository, to the original repository.

 - On your local machine, open terminal and `cd` (change directory) to where you would like to clone your repository.

-- Once you are in the directory where you want to put your repository, type in the terminal:
+- Once you are in the directory, type in the terminal:

 - `git clone https://github.com/YOUR-URL-TO-REPO-HERE`